 The 2019 World Cup in France has shone the global spotlight on women’s football like never before, and the sport continues to grow in popularity, both in terms of participation, and spectators, as it continues to spread throughout the World.
 It has also encouraged more people to look back at the history of the game and to ask who have been the best women soccer players ever.

 While these judgments are always subjective, here are some of the names likely to be in contention as the best women's soccer player.

-Marta (Marta Vieira da Silva is a Brazilian striker who is widely regarded as the best female player of all time.
+Marta (Marta Vieira da Silva is a Brazilian striker who is widely regarded as one of the best female players of all time.
 She has been named FIFA Player of the Year six times, making her one of the top women's soccer players, and during the 2019 World Cup in France, set two new records.
 She became the first player (male or female) to score in five different World Cup finals, while her penalty against Italy, her 17th in World Cup finals, made her the highest goal scorer of all time in FIFA’s most significant international tournament.

 She began her playing career in the backstreets of her home town, using grocery bags as an improvised ball, before starting to play with a local boys’ team.
 A scout discovered her from Vasco de Gama that wanted to start a women’s side, before making her way to Sweden, and Umea IK.